ChrRubin/CherryRenderer/MOREINFO.md

    - [All Screen](https://play.google.com/store/apps/details?id=com.toxic.apps.chrome&hl=en)
    - [All Cast](https://www.allcast.io/)
    - [Web Video Caster](http://www.webvideocaster.com)
- - Tested and does not work:
-   - No other apps have been tested for now

 Note that all of the above are tested on Android only.
 Please do let me know if other applications work as well.